aditya3w3733/Library-Management-System/README.md

 # Library-Management-System

-Created a Library Management System for Local Town Library(Reader's Regale) built using PHP and MYSQL
+Created a Library Management System for Local Town Library built using PHP and MYSQL